GitRealHappy/GitRealHappy.github.io/CONVENTION_README.md

 # The Creative Economy Convention Landing Page

 ## Overview
-This is a premium landing page for "The Creative Economy Convention - Vancouver - July 2026" hosted at `/convention/` on the Oakmoss website.
+This is a premium landing page for "The Creative Economy Convention - Vancouver - May 2026" hosted at `/convention/` on the Oakmoss website.
 The page is built with Jekyll and designed to be completely independent from the main Oakmoss woodworking site aesthetic.

 ## Technical Implementation